how to locate clunking sound on an electric bike pedal

-Addressing it quickly is crucial.
+A clunking sound on an electric bike often means loose parts, which should be fixed immediately.
 This guide will help you identify the causes of pedal clunking and offer effective solutions to keep your e-bike running smoothly.

 Pedal clunking is the clunking, clicking, or knocking noise that signals issues with your electric bike's pedal mechanism.
 It can indicate mechanical problems that affect performance and safety.